 Sadda Pind is a famous tourist spot in Amritsar.
 It is located around 8 km from the Golden Temple.
-So if you are planning to visit Amritsar on a weekend, then this is best place you can ever visit.
-You can explore the Punjabi cuisines, culture, flavors of villages, etc. It helps you to rejuvenate and reconnect with your self and your culture.
+So if you are planning to visit Amritsar on a weekend, then this is the best place you can ever visit.
+You can explore the Punjabi cuisines, culture, flavors of villages, etc. It helps you to rejuvenate and reconnect with yourself and your culture.
 Bhangra, Sarson da Saag, Gidda, some fun rides are the key ingredients of your visit.
 Make sure before entering, you should have some 1000 bucks for yourself to visit and accommodation.
 You can also visit the official website for more information.

 6. Bhagwan Valmiki Tirath Sathal

 As per Hindu mythology, this place is considered an inseparable part of Ramayana.
 At this tirath sathal, Bhagwan Valmiki wrote the whole Ramayana.
 It is also the birthplace of Rama’s sons Luv and Kush.
 Sita was abandoned by Rama after the Lanka war between Ravana and Rama.
 Then she stayed here for several years and gave birth to two sons.
 It is also said that the fight between Rama and his sons took place at this place.